C-firefly/Telegram-Backup-System/README.md

 Important

+If:

+backup_state.json

-If "backup_state.json" does not exist, the program starts with an empty state.
+does not exist, the program starts with an empty state.

-It can be created automatically after a successful upload.
+The file can be created automatically after a successful upload.

 ---

-database.json
+🗃️ Database

+"database.json"

 This file stores metadata about uploaded files.

-Example:
+Example

 {
     "My-Android": {